LindsayPeltier-401-advanced-javascript/data-structures-and-algorithms-401/Data-Structures/linkedList/README.md

-  .append(value) which adds a new node with the given value to the end of the list .insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node .insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node
+  .append(value) which adds a new node with the given value to the end of the list .insertBefore(value, newVal) which add a new node with the given newValue immediately before the first value node .insertAfter(value, newVal) which add a new node with the given newValue immediately after the first value node *Stretch Goal: Write an additional method to delete a node with the given value from the linked list.

 ## Links and Resources